glebbash/deno-ffigen/README.md

 deno run -A https://deno.land/x/ffigen/cli.ts --help
 ```

-## Mac OSX Users
+## macOS Users

 This software requires [`readelf`](https://man7.org/linux/man-pages/man1/readelf.1.html) to be installed.
-As this is a Linux tool, there is a workaround for MacOSX users.
+As this is a Linux tool, there is a workaround for macOS users.

 1. `brew install binutils`

-which will provider you with `greadelf` with is equivalent.
+Which will install `greadelf`, a `readelf` equivalent.

-_Note_ - You will need to use the `.so` linux shared library, rather than the equivalent `.dylib` osx dynamic library.
+_Note_ - You will need to use the `.so` linux shared library, rather than the `.dylib` macOS dynamic library for extracting symbols.